jtsternberg/DsgnWrks-Instagram-Importer/readme.md

 ### Is it possible to embed the imported videos with WordPress native video player, instead of the Instagram embed?
 * Yes, review/use this snippet: [https://gist.github.com/jtsternberg/b7c3b5371c6f639693b8f086859ad129](https://https://gist.github.com/jtsternberg/b7c3b5371c6f639693b8f086859ad129)

+### I created a user & the options disappear on saving?
+* This isn't exactly a "frequently" asked question, but if it's something you are experiencing, you may want to try to remove the "&rarr;" from the default content field.
+See [https://wordpress.org/support/topic/created-user-options-disappear-on-saving/](https://wordpress.org/support/topic/created-user-options-disappear-on-saving/).

 ### ??
 * If you run into a problem or have a question, contact me ([contact form](http://j.ustin.co/scbo43) or [@jtsternberg on twitter](http://j.ustin.co/wUfBD3)).
 I'll add them here.